dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 > "I just realized that a spreadsheet I use weekly was first created in 2004 and has been in constant use now for over 13 years!"

-The winner (or loser depending on your perspective) - several people who were still using spreadsheets created in 1995, the year that Excel began to take root with the launch of Microsoft Office for Windows 95.
-Hopefully they are no longer using Excel 95 and are presumably using a modern version of Excel.
+The winners (or losers depending on your perspective) were several people still using spreadsheets from 1995, the year that Excel began to take root with the launch of Microsoft Office for Windows 95.
+Hopefully they are presumably using a modern version of Excel.
 Yet these files — and the 'business logic' they contain — are still working for them now, some twenty-three years later.

 > “You take the new thing and shove it into the old paradigm”.
 >